Rich-Supe/Cellars/README.md

-# Welcome to Cellars, Home to wine sommeliers, connoisseurs, and enthusiasts alike!
+# Welcome to Cellars, An Untapped clone that is Home to wine sommeliers, connoisseurs, and enthusiasts alike!

 <Insert Picture Here>